WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 Whenever a creature would take cold damage from one of your mage spells, its movement speed is reduced by 10 feet until the end of your next turn.

 When a creature has its speed reduced in this way, you can spend one sorcery point: that creature must succeed on a Strength saving throw against your spell save DC or be restrained for 1 minute.
-If a creature makes a successful hit against the creature the conditions caused by Brain Freeze are removed.
+If a creature lands a successful hit against the creature the conditions caused by Brain Freeze are removed.

 Beginning at 14th level the creature becomes paralyzed instead of restrained.